FicusWang/prototype/back-end/README.md

-You may need to disable brower's CORS for running node index.js
+You may need to disable brower's CORS for yarn start